ibm-cloud-docs/containers/cs_app.md

         The names of the `resources` YAMLs must match the names of the other files in the `base` repo.
 You might include multiple configurations in the same file, but in the example, the configurations are separate files such as `deployment.yaml`, `service.yaml`, and `pvc.yaml`.

     4. Build your resource YAML files with the configurations that you defined in the `kustomization` base YAML file.
 The resources are built by combining the configurations in the `kustomization` and resource YAMLs together.
-The combined YAML files are returned in `stdout` in the terminal output.
+The combined YAML files are returned in `stdout` in the output.
 Use this same command to build any subsequent changes that you make to the `kustomization` YAML, such adding a label.
         ```
         kustomize build
         ```